janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-11.md

 ### Bot Available in Community Channel

 @atomist is listening to your requests in https://atomist-community.slack.com/messages/bot-demo enabling instant start experimentation with the bot.

+### Go GoKit Rug Project Generator Open Sourced

+The Atomist team announced the open sourcing of the  Go GoKit Rug project Generator with an accompanying Docker Editor: https://github.com/atomist-project-templates/gokit-rest-service

+Are you going to go to Go?